GreenDelta/openLCA2-manual/src/advanced_top/monte_carlo.md

 </details>
 <details>
 <summary><b>Triangle distribution (Minimum, Mode, Maximum)</b></summary>
 A distribution type in which all values are distributed between a minimum and a maximum.
-The mode defines the peak of the triangular distribution and this determines, to which of the other parameters the concentration of values is skewed.
+The mode defines the peak of the triangular distribution and this determines to which of the other parameters the concentration of values is skewed.
 </details>
 <details>
 <summary><b>Uniform distribution (Minimum, Maximum)</b></summary>